TwentyFourMinutes/Venflow/README.md

 | #4 [EFCore](https://github.com/dotnet/efcore) | 109,965 | 91,581 | 18,385 |
 <!--Benchmark End-->
 \* Lower is considered to be better </br>
-\*\* Do have missing benchmark entries for specific benchmark groups and therefor either might have better/worse scores.
+\*\* Do have missing benchmark entries for specific benchmark groups and therefor might have either better or worse scores.

 Now how do I calculate this _magic number_?
 The formula is as following:
 ```